suwigyarathore/ng2checkin/README.md

 For Unit test case (npm test):
  For E2E Testing (npm run e2e):

-Few Features:

-> Simple Checkin Form
-> Based on Angular 2
-> Using reactive forms
+Brief description:

-> Unit test cases using Jasmine (WIP)
+Its is simple checkin form based on Angular 2 .It is using reactive forms .Unit test cases using Jasmine (WIP) &E2E using protractor
-> E2E using protractor
-> Responive UI
-> Validation done
+.It also having responive UI and all validations done